dimecho/AIR-LAP1142-WebPass/README.md

 # Cisco Autonomous AP

-This is an consent page overwrite for Cisco "Web Pass"
+This is a consent page replacement for Cisco "Web Pass"

 Tested with AIR-1142N-A-K9